 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

-* To cook the split peas, soak them for at least 12 hours, rinse, cover them with water, and cook until quite soft.
+* To cook the split peas, soak them for at least 12 hours with a teaspoon of baking soda, rinse, cover them with water, and cook until quite soft.
 They will take quite a while to cook, so I recommend making a larger batch and freezing some for later use.

 • If it's too thick and not blending well, add a splash of water.